JamesNZL/algovision/docs/Scopes/Hardware/Ferrite Beads.md

 I see that the ferrite bead acts as type of band-reject filter, where it attenuates high-frequency signals until the reactance of the parallel capacitor dominates and begins to act as a short circuit.

-### Impedance
+### Impedance Transfer Function

-I will first derive the impedance of the equivalent model in the $s$ domain, to help myself visualise the frequency response of the ferrite bead.
+I will first derive the transfer function for the impedance of the equivalent model in the $s$ domain, to help myself visualise the frequency response of the ferrite bead.

+#### Analytical

 ![[Pasted image 20231120173120.png]]